Lucas-Kohorst/Voting/README.md

 **this byte32[] is "Ethan", "Hector", "Sergio"**

-Make sure you use ```"``` instead of ```'``` and no spaces between the commas.

-Ideally I would like to have pure JS method (no smart contract) to convert strings to byte32[] or have strings be passed and converted within the contract.

-Bytes are used instead of Strings to save on space which saves on gas costs.
-Pw Bytes are used instead of Strings to save on space which saves on gas costs.
+Bytes are used instead of Strings to save on space which saves on gas costs

-## Future Improvements
-- Deploy new elections from the dapp